All Products

 COMMENT ON COLUMN public.gh_realtime_data.action IS 'Event action';

-COMMENT ON COLUMN public.gh_realtime_data.iss_or_pr_id IS 'Issue or pull request ID';
+COMMENT ON COLUMN public.gh_realtime_data.iss_or_pr_id IS 'issue/pull_request ID';

-COMMENT ON COLUMN public.gh_realtime_data.number IS 'Issue or pull request number';
+COMMENT ON COLUMN public.gh_realtime_data.number IS 'issue/pull_request number';

-COMMENT ON COLUMN public.gh_realtime_data.comment_id IS 'Comment ID';
+COMMENT ON COLUMN public.gh_realtime_data.comment_id IS 'comment ID';

 COMMENT ON COLUMN public.gh_realtime_data.commit_id IS 'Commit ID';